HER PAIN

 (Retreats to her room while controlling her tears)

-Later, Aarushi is in her room, trying to focus on her homework.
+Later, Aarushi was in her room, trying to focus on her homework.
 The stress and hurt from the earlier confrontation have manifested as a throbbing headache.
-She massages her temples, the words on the page blurring.

-(gets up as needed water and walks downstairs)
+(gets up as she needed water and walks downstairs)

 (talking with Ruhi)